All Hallows' Eve 2: Overview

+Jack Attack

 A babysitter named Elizabeth watches a young boy and his dog, while texting her boyfriend.
 They carve a pumpkin together and she bakes the seeds, which they all later eat.
 The kid tries on his scarecrow costume and chokes on a pumpkin seed when he eats it.
 Elizabeth tries to save him by performing a tracheotomy but finds a mini pumpkin coming out of his throat and later his stomach bursts with lots of mini pumpkins.
 The babysitter and dog suffer the same fate.
 Some time later, her boyfriend comes by as pumpkin vines slowly grow in the window.

 The Last Halloween

 A husband and wife refuse to greet four trick or treaters, dressed as a witch, devil, ghost, and grim reaper.
 The wife pleads to let them in but the husband angrily refuses.
 She disobeys him and lets them in, but they transform into grotesque versions of their costumes.
 They kidnap the wife and all murmur "It’s too late" to taunt the husband as it cuts to black.
 The trick or treaters leave the house in costumed form as the house explodes and it is shown to be a hellish apocalypse.